Dialog: Cam Coordinates

 MD-DIALOG-CAMCOORDINATES-STEPFILEOPTIONS

-10s - STEP-ONLY - Schematics to indicate the Cam type, and if the Plate-Radius and Bore-Radius are suitable (see also 7s )
+10s - Schematics to indicate the Cam type, and if the Plate-Radius and Bore-Radius are suitable (see more 9s below )

-11s - STEP-ONLY - (Stationary Cam only) - enter an X-Offset and Y-Offset to move the center of the Cam-Plate, as required.
+11s - Stationary Cam only - enter an X-Offset and Y-Offset to move the center of the Cam-Plate (see more 11s below ).

-11s - Read-Only - Min.
-Inner-Cam and Max.
-Outer-Cam.
-Dimensions to help you to specify the Plate-Radius and Bore-Radius (see also 9s )
+11s - Min(minimum) Inner-Cam and Max(maximum) Outer-Cam (read-only) - radii of the Inner and Outer Cam-Profiles.
+They should help you specify the Plate-Radius and Bore-Radius (see more 9s below )

 9s Dimensions for STEP file ONLY